cledic/STM32F7/RayTracing/Readme.md

 This is the original site where I find the source: (https://macsbug.wordpress.com/2016/12/27/raytracing-with-esp32/)

-I made the porintg for Keil, using mixed environment: C and C++.
+I made the porting for Keil, using mixed environment: C and C++.
 See (http://blog.embeddednotes.org/#raytrace_blog) for detail.

+The rendeing run on full-screen at 0.872014 seconds and at 320x240 of resolution at 0.5391 seconds.

 The projects run on my computer under this path: